 Opening a bank account

 Opening a bank account may be the easiest way for you to manage your finances in the UK.
-Once you're registered, our Registry can provide you with a letter confirming your student status, which your bank will need as part of your account application.
+You won’t be able to open account until you’ve arrived in the UK and enrolled on your course.
+Once you're enrolled, you can request a banking letter through your student portal.
+Your bank will need this as part of your account application.

 It can take a few weeks to open an account, so please ensure you have a way to meet your financial obligations at the beginning of your studies.
 This is especially important if you need to quarantine when you arrive, as you may need to visit a bank in person to open an account.
 A prepaid debit card or credit card may be the best way for you to access money during this time.
 Visa and Mastercard are the most commonly accepted cards in the UK.